sjwilczynski/varclust_valerie/README.md

 ## A bit more about varclust

-In the package there are to most important function [https://github.com/sjwilczynski/varclust/blob/master/R/mlcc.reps.R](mlcc.reps) and [https://github.com/sjwilczynski/varclust/blob/master/R/mlcc.bic.R](mlcc.bic).
+In the package there are to most important function [mlcc.reps](https://github.com/sjwilczynski/varclust/blob/master/R/mlcc.reps.R) and [mlcc.bic](https://github.com/sjwilczynski/varclust/blob/master/R/mlcc.bic.R).
 You can check the documentation in the links.
-You can also check varclust's vignette for some more examples or [https://github.com/mstaniak/varclust_example](real data analysis).
+You can also check varclust's vignette for some more examples or [real data analysis](https://github.com/mstaniak/varclust_example).

 ## How to use screen to run the simulations?